kidonng/ncu-net/README.md

 **Notes:**

-- Parameters are splited by commas (`,`) and should be provided in order.
+- **Parameters are splited by commas (`,`) and should be provided in order.**
 - NCU-5G/NCU-2.4G account contains **username**, **ISP** (`cmcc`, `unicom`, `ndcard` or `ncu`) and **password**.
 - NCUWLAN account contains **username** and **password**.
 - Timing config contains **check interval** and **retry timeout** (in milliseconds).
-  - We recommend setting retry timeout to set no less than 10s because NCUWLAN needs a 10s break between two logins.
+  - We recommend setting retry timeout to set no less than 10 seconds, because NCUWLAN needs a 10 seconds break between two logins.

-You can also setup a daemon via a process manager (e.g. pm2).
+You may want to set up a daemon via a process manager (e.g. [pm2](https://github.com/Unitech/pm2)).

 ## Development